John Adam is a partner in the Paris and Madrid offices of Latham & Watkins. He is a member of Latham's International Arbitration Practice.

-Mr. Adam has extensive experience representing companies, states, and state-owned entities in high-stake, complex international commercial and investor-state arbitrations under the aegis of the principal arbitration rules, including ICSID, UNCITRAL, ICC, SCC, and DIAC.
+Mr. Adam has extensive experience representing companies, states, and state-owned entities in high-stakes, complex international commercial and investor-state arbitrations under the aegis of the principal arbitration rules, including ICSID, UNCITRAL, ICC, LCIA, SCC, and DIAC.
 He regularly handles disputes under a range of bilateral and multilateral investment treaties and focuses on energy, oil and gas, and construction and technology disputes.

 Besides speaking English and Spanish as mother tongues, Mr. Adam is fluent in French and Portuguese.

-John Adam’s significant recent experience as counsel includes representing:
+Mr. Adam’s significant recent experience includes representing: